Seamonsters

-Seamonsters is the third studio album by English rock band The Wedding Present.
+Seamonsters is the third studio album by English rock band the Wedding Present.
 It was recorded in ten days in 1991 by American producer Steve Albini at Pachyderm Studio in Cannon Falls, Minnesota.
 Albini had earlier recorded two EPs with the group; Brassneck and 3 Songs and, as with those records, Seamonsters has a rougher, harsher sound than the group's earlier two albums.

 In deliberate contrast to the full sentences featured on previous recordings—something for which the group had often been parodied within the music press—all of the songs on Seamonsters have one-word titles.
 The album enjoyed a strongly positive critical reception.
 Guitarist Peter Solowka was sacked between the recording and release of the album, replaced by Paul Dorrington.

+For the 35th anniversary of Seamonsters release, The Wedding Present set about a North American Tour in 2026, with musicians Rachael Wood on guitar, Stuart Hastings on bass, and Chris Hardwick, on drums.

 Reception

 Rockdelux ranked the album the 5th best album of the year on their year-end list.
 In 1999, Ned Raggett ranked the album at number 10 on his list of "The Top 136 Or So Albums Of The Nineties".
 Alternative Press ranked it #81 and #18 in their lists of "The 90 Greatest Albums of the 90s" and "Top 99 Albums of '85 to '95" respectively.
 Stylus ranked it at #200 on their "Top 101-200 Albums of All time" list.
 The Guardian included it on their list of "1000 Albums to Hear Before You Die".
 Rockdelux also ranked it at #46 on their list of "The 150 Best Albums from the 90s".